 Delia is taken advantage of by a poor, young lad who works at one of the food stalls near her work.
 The end of the story will leave you furious!

-Penance (2012) by Kanae Minato is a Japanese thriller, written from the perspectives of four woman who witnessed a murder in their youth.
+Penance (2012) by Kanae Minato is a Japanese thriller, written from the perspectives of four young girls who witnessed a murder.
 The book is what I would class ‘an easy read’, not too much metaphor and lots of dialogue.
-Although there is a grisly murder, it is not a traditional mystery either, as there are not enough breadcrumbs at the beginning for you to be able to piece together the puzzle until you reach the very end.
+Although there is a grisly murder, it is not a traditional mystery either.
+There are not enough breadcrumbs at the beginning for you to piece together the puzzle until you reach the very end.
 Nonetheless, it is a real page-turner!
 I blasted through this book in just two days as I was obsessed with finding out what happened next.

 What I love most about Penance are the magical descriptions of growing up in rural Japan.
 The girls are obsessed with French Doll displays (which really are a thing), the households keep their doors unlocked, and the sound of Greensleeves rings out every evening at 6pm to signify curfew.
 What a different world!